chaitalisathe/FREEDOM/template_project/README.md

 > test_vectors.txt file contains only binary digits.
 >
 > If input is a 10 bit vector, it is stored in LSB -> MSB order inside test_vectors.txt
+>
+> Similar case with output.txt file.
+Output is read from left to right as LSB -> MSB